Nurturing Minds Through Nature

 Founder of Imagine That Farm, Amy is a Licensed Marriage and Family Therapist with over 20 years of experience.
 She specializes in Nature-Based Therapy, Equine-Assisted Psychotherapy, and Care Farm models.
 Amy’s approach blends somatic awareness, relational healing, and ecological sustainability to reconnect people with themselves, each other, and the natural world.

-Spring 2026 - Schedule & Curriculum
+Fall 2026 - Schedule & Curriculum

-• Week 1 - Friday, March 6
+• Session 1 - Friday, October 9

 Time: 9:00 AM – 12:00 PM